zainab-ali/fs2-reactive-streams/docs/src/main/tut/README.md

 ## Why?

-The reactive streams protocol is complicated, mutable and unsafe - it is not something that is desired for use over fs2.
+The [reactive streams initiative](http://www.reactive-streams.org/) is complicated, mutable and unsafe - it is not something that is desired for use over fs2.
 But there are times when we need use fs2 in conjunction with a different streaming library, and this is where reactive streams shines.

 Any reactive streams system can interop with any other reactive streams system by exposing an `org.reactivestreams.Publisher` or an `org.reactivestreams.Subscriber`.